 Tip 2 – Write Well-Crafted Content

-Your value proposition should be constructed like this:.
+Your value proposition should be constructed like this:

 If a prospect has shown interest in your service or products, why waste both of your time with a welcome email that has no value or offerings?
-It’s ultimately dead-wood and if you’re going to send a welcome email, make sure you include a catchy subject line and value proposition in the content of the email (refer to tip 1 & 2).
+It’s basically dead-wood and if you’re going to send a welcome email, make sure you include a catchy subject line and value proposition in the content of the email (refer to tip 1 & 2).

 Tip 4 – Always Be Helpful